CIS1221-2023-2024/C4-TestingAutomation/Documentation.md

 Moreover, the tests were designed so that they can either be run independently by the developer/tester, or automatically (after being provided with the appropriate instructions) taking advantage of available automation tools.

-Programming Languages and Testing Frameworks
+# Programming Languages and Testing Frameworks

 In terms of programming languages used for this assignment - the above-mentioned stack implementation and testing suite, it was decided to use C# and Python programming languages.
 In spite of their inherit difference, for both languages, Python included, the code was constructed in an object-oriented manner, as far as possible, to provide a logical, organised and easy to understand code, whilst being modular and allowing for easy modification and/or enhancements.
 This would also allow for a fair comparison of performance and volume test runs if the need arises.

 In this regard, in terms of testing frameworks, Python testing was built around the UnitTest framework, whilst C# testing was built around the NUnit framework.
 Both testing frameworks provide specialised functions which allow for various tests to be built and run.

-In terms of workflow, the team was instructed to upload their work on and utilise the GitHub repository.
+In terms of workflow, the team was instructed to upload their work on and utilise the GitHub platform repository.
 Apart from the main branch, separate branches were created for each team member accordingly.

-Test Functions
+# Test Functions

 In terms of the tests, looking at the Python implementation as an example (C# aims to take a similar if not completely identical approach), a number of tests were built, grouped as functions/methods.
 Each function/method groups tests for each of the stack’s functions/methods.
 As a result, testing class contains eight testing functions/methods, with self-explanatory names, as follows: